oracle-livelabs/oracle-health/sample-workshop/LAB-6 Using Neural and Hybrid search (Optional)/query.md

-# OCI Opensearch Configuration and usage (Optional)
+# Evaluating with Opensearch Neural and Hybrid search (Optional)

 ## Introduction